tessgard/MERN-app-frontend/README.md

 We wanted to create a very simple to use Content Management System for BCMA in order to facilitate a seamless user experience during the creating and updating of content on their website.
 We set out to make the webiste completely updateable and deletable barring a few exceptiops.
 These exceptions were purporseful design decisions that were made in order to maintain a comprehensive structure for the website.

 We were provided with a basic outline of categories to focus on through a word document provided by the client.
-A small section of these documents are deatialed as follows:
+A small section of these documents are detailed as follows:

 #### About us
 ![](https://github.com/tessgard/MERN-app-frontend/blob/master/docs/about-us-paula.png)